If there’s one thing that defines the city of Dunedin, it is creativity.

-Our common thread is creative impulse.
+From innovative world-leading commerce to a thriving design and arts culture, our common thread is creative impulse.
 It shows up everywhere — in music, fashion, film and TV production, art and architecture.
-For a city of 126,000, Dunedin nurtures a high level of clever entrepreneurs.
-Dave Cull on Dunedin
+For a city of 126,000, Dunedin nurtures a high proportion of clever entrepreneurs.

 Nothing says this more in this Dunedin collection than the Dunedin fashion industry.

 Made in Dunedin is about the cutting edge designers who’ve developed fashion labels, created an industry, and made Dunedin home.
 I love that Dunedin nurtures this fashion creativity and its fashion personalities, supported by the likes of the Otago Polytechnic.
 Echoes of Dunedin’s early 20th century rag trade traditions are expressed in what has become iD Fashion: the edgy New Zealand fashion week attraction making the most of a unique Dunedin Railway Station backdrop.

 Leading edge creativity is also reflected with the arts.
 Dunedin’s own Ralph Hotere didn’t follow, he created new paths to express his artistic talents.
 His paintings are an iconic legacy, but he left it to his artwork (and other people) to do the talking.

 Music is so integral to Dunedin: remember 1984, when The Chills were number one.
 The Dunedin sound really typified what we were capable of — not following other’s leads, creating our own brand, making our own way in the world.
 That’s what the Flying Nun label was all about.
 Radio with Pictures also reminds me of when the rest of the country cast envious eyes on Dunedin’s ability to produce fresh distinctive music, band after band.